snowdriftcoop/snowdrift/BUILD.md

 ## Troubleshooting

-If `./build.sh` commands fail in any way, try running `stack exec sdb clean` and then try building again.
+If `./build.sh` commands fail in any way, try running `sdb.sh clean` and then try building again.
+The latter assumes that `[project-root]/admin-tools` is in your shell's `PATH` variable.

+If `sdb.sh clean` fails because the underlying sdb binary has not been built yet, try `sdb-fallback.sh clean`.
+This builds the binary in its local subdirectory and runs it.

 ## Using the local site